-Shareholder Proposals for 2021 Annual Meeting
+Shareholder Proposals for 2025 Annual Meeting

-The Company plans to hold the 2021 Annual Meeting on June 7, 2021.
+The Company plans to hold the 2025 Annual Meeting on June 3, 2025.
 The Company's bylaws (Article II, Section 1) provide that for business to be properly brought before an Annual Meeting by a shareholder of record, the shareholder must, in addition to meeting other applicable requirements, give timely written notice to the Secretary at the principal office of the Company.
-To submit business at the 2021 Annual Meeting, the notice must be received no later than January 8, 2021.
-The shareholder's notice must include:
+To submit business at the 2025 Annual Meeting, the notice must be received no later than January 3, 2025.
+In addition to the other matters outlined in the Company's bylaws, the shareholder's notice must include: